-If you are arrested for a DUI and your blood alcohol concentration (BAC) is .20 or higher you will be charged with an “excessive” DUI rather than a standard DUI.
-While the State's burden in proving an excessive DUI is nearly identical to proving a standard DUI, a conviction for an excessive DUI carries much steeper penalties.
+If you are arrested for a DUI and your blood alcohol concentration (BAC) is .20 or higher you will be charged with an Excessive DUI rather than a standard DUI.
+While the State's burden in proving an excessive DUI is nearly identical to proving a standard DUI, a conviction for an excessive DUI in Idaho carries much steeper penalties.

-A conviction for your first excessive DUI is a misdemeanor but your second conviction within five-years will result in a felony.
+A conviction for your first excessive DUI in Idaho is a misdemeanor but your second conviction within five-years will result in a felony DUI.
 A felony DUI conviction carries very serious negative consequences along with a lifetime of complications, restrictions, and frustrations.

 Excessive DUI Penalties

-If you have been convicted of an excessive DUI for the first time, here are some of the possible penalties:
+If you have been convicted of an excessive DUI in Idaho for the first time, here are some of the possible penalties:

 Jail Time There is a minimum of 10 days jail time (with the first 48 hours being consecutive).
 While 10 days is the minimum penalty, the State reserves the right to impose up to a total of 365-day jail sentence.